 Weddings and wedding planning can be deeply emotional, stressful – and long!
 So consider this too, so you pick those that you think can stand by your side throughout the entire process and be reliable and dependable.

-The logistics of having lots of bridesmaids
+The logistics of having a large bridal party

-If you are going to have a lot of bridesmaids – I’d think through the logistics carefully.If you are having 10 for example, that’s at least 11 people to get hair and makeup done on the day.
-That’s 10 dresses and shoes for 10 different body types to think about.
-That's a lot more time to get ready too.Bridesmaids usually stay with the bride the night before – if you’re having a big bridal party, you might struggle to find somewhere you can all bunk down.
+The size of the bridal party affects the budget, timeline, and more.If you are having 10 for example, that’s at least 11 people to get hair and makeup done on the day.
+That’s 10 bridesmaid dresses and shoes for 10 different body types to think about.
+If your bridesmaids are buying their own dresses the budget won’t be as affected, but if you’re purchasing them all, it’s definitely something to think about!

+Many bridesmaids mean a lot more time to get ready on the day too.Bridesmaids usually stay with the bride the night before – if you’re having a big bridal party, you might struggle to find somewhere you can all bunk down.
 You don’t want to isolate some of the bridesmaids by having them miss out on a sleepover.

 As a bridesmaid, it could be a bit off-putting to hear you are one of 10.
 But there is always the option to say no to being a bridesmaid.
-But, at least there are lots of people to split the hen’s night organisation with!
+But, at least there are lots of people to split the hen’s night organization with!

 - Additional transport to the wedding – you might need to arrange/hire another car or two

 - Photography – large wedding parties mean more time to pose, get round the photo locations, and more time taking photos

-- Extra time and money for getting hair, makeup and dressing done
+- Extra time and money for getting hair, makeup, and dressing done

 How many bridesmaids do you think are “the perfect amount”?